 The Cyrus Cylinder on tour in USA in 2013

 Cyrus Cylinder is a source of pride for Iranians as it’s a reminder of the glorious past of the ancient Persian empire under the rule of Cyrus.
-Furthermore, Cyrus Cylinder is significant as it is widely recognized as the first declaration of human rights in the world and is considered a symbol of religious tolerance and multi-culturalism.
+More importantly, Cyrus Cylinder is significant as it is widely recognized as the first declaration of human rights in the world and is considered a symbol of religious tolerance and multi-culturalism.
 A replica of the cylinder resides in the United Nations (UN) building in NYC.

 In July 2011, Neil MacGregor, director of the British Museum, gave a fascinating talk about Cyrus and his Cylinder at TED and explained why this 2,600 year old damaged clay cylinder with Babylonian scripture etched on it, is such a significant and still relevant object especially for the Middle East today.
 As he tells the story, in 539 BC Cyrus conquers Babylon and makes the declaration on the cylinder, setting the Jews who were in exile in Babylon, free to return to their homeland and practice their religion.
 MacGregor’s 20 minute talk is a must watch: